 DAY 4: Tour Istria

 Today you’ll go on one of our favorite day trips in Croatia!
-Participants get to spend the day touring the incredibly picturesque Istrian Peninsula.
+Spend the day touring the incredibly picturesque Istrian Peninsula.

-Be back in Rovinj for dinner and sample the catch of the day or the decadent Istrian Truffle pasta at one of the top-rated restaurants along the water.
+Be back in Rovinj for dinner and sample the catch of the day at one of the top-rated restaurants along the water.

-Top Tip: This fantastic day discovering Istria is not possible by public transportation.
-You’ll need to book a rental car for the day, join an Istria Tour or hire a private guide/driver
+Pro Tip: This fantastic day discovering Istria is not possible by public transportation.
+You’ll need to book a rental car for the day, join an Istria Tour or hire a private guide/driver.

 Get all the specifics in our One-Day Tour of Istria.